 In addition to our Phase 2 clinical program in patients with TMAs, we are conducting a Phase 2 clinical trial in patients with IgAN and other complement-associated renal diseases, specifically membranous nephropathy, lupus nephritis, and complement component (C3) glomerulopathy.
 The ongoing Phase 2 clinical trial is evaluating OMS721 in an open-label cohort covering these four different types of complement-associated kidney diseases as well as in a blinded, placebo-controlled cohort covering patients with IgAN.
 All patients in the open-label cohort of the trial must have high levels of urinary protein (a marker used by nephrologists to assess disease activity) despite ongoing treatment with a stable corticosteroid dose.
 These inclusion criteria are intended to ensure that study patients are unlikely to improve spontaneously.
-In the blinded, controlled cohort evaluating patients with IgAN, patients must have high levels of urinary protein of urinary protein but are not treated with corticosteroid sectorid tapering, if tolerated; and four weeks of resultant corticosteroid dose; four weeks.
+In the blinded, controlled cohort evaluating patients with IgAN, patients must have high levels of urinary protein but are not treated with corticosteroids.
+Patients in the open-label cohort are treated with OMS721 for a total of 12 weeks: four weeks maintaining their entry corticosteroid dose; four weeks of corticosteroid tapering, if tolerated; and four weeks of resultant corticosteroid dose maintenance.
+Patients are then followed post-treatment for six weeks.
 Patients in the blinded, controlled cohort are treated with OMS721 or placebo for a total of 12 weeks, then followed post-treatment for six weeks.
 Based on data to date and discussions with the FDA, we are preparing to initiate a registration program in IgAN.